Azure/azure-iot-sdk-csharp/tools/CaptureLogs/TransmitETLSource/TransmitETL.md

 The tool was written to help get ETL traces from a remote machine to Application Insights without having to add instrumentation or store ETL log files on the remote machine.
 To do this we use the [Microsoft.Diagnostics.Tracing.TraceEvent](https://github.com/microsoft/perfview/blob/7bc1b55ebf6773f8afcdf46a96d2e9ccc763aeee/documentation/TraceEvent/TraceEventLibrary.md) library to stream the real time session that is created with [logman](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/logman-create-trace).

 ## Operation
 There are two required command line parameters that set the session name and connection string.
 They are `--sessionname` and `--connectionstring` respectively.

-There is a third command line parameter called `--heartbeatinterval` that sets the amount of time between heartbeats for the application.
-This will be explained later.
+There are options to set the heartbeat interval called `--heartbeatinterval` that sets the amount of time between heartbeats for the application.

+There are also options to set the offline storage usd by Application Insights `--offlinestore` and `--maxstoresizemb` that sets the path and maximum size on disk the persistant storage will take.

 ### What is collected?
 The Azure IoT SDK emits data from event sources and can contain your event hub endpoint name.